 However, there are concepts related to Hanson’s notion of bit rot.

 - Programmers, especially young programmers, often prefer to start from scratch.
 Why learn to use a testing framework?
-Write you own!
+Write your own!
 Why learn to use a web server?
 Write your own!
 Why do programmers feel that way?
-In part because it is much more fun to write code than to read code, while both are equally hard.
+In part, because it is much more fun to write code than to read code, while both are equally hard.

 That taste for fresh code is not an indication that starting from scratch is a good habit.
 Quite the opposite!